TheCrether/ahkscripts/README.md

 ### `desktop.ahk`

 This uses [Ciantic/VirtualDesktopAccessor][1], a DLL from where you can access Windows Desktop functions.
-I just put an already built .dll in this repository, but you can of course build one yourself.
+I just put an already built [./VirtualDesktopAccessor.dll](./VirtualDesktopAccessor.dll) in this repository, but you can of course build one yourself.

 I will refer to `n` as the desktop number, which is limited to 4 in my script, but you can easily use more by duplicating the necessary line at the bottom of the file